-Mark Helman joined the Board in 2011 and serves on the Safety Committee.
-Mark is a member of Gwynedd Meeting.
+Mark Helman joined the Board in 2011.
+Mark is the Recording Clerk of the Board and serves on the Safety Committee.
+Mark is a member of Gwynedd Friends Meeting.
 Mark has a strong commitment to Quaker values and a belief in the value of a quality education, as well as a lifelong love of learning.
 Mark is the son of the late Wayne Helman, who was a devoted friend of United Friends School.
 He lives in Perkasie.

 Kathy Redding joined the Board in 1992 for a two-year tenure and rejoined in 2002.
-She is the Clerk of the Board and serves on numerous committees including Personnel and the Committee on Trustees.
-Kathy is a member of Richland Meeting.
+She is the Clerk of the Board and serves on numerous committees including the Executive Committee and the Committee on Trustees.
+Kathy is a member of Richland Friends Meeting.
 She is the mother of Jaeilyn, Shetlinn, Orrian and Meurcie, all UFS alum.
 Kathy likes the sense of community at UFS and the care for the whole student and family.
 She appreciates the sense of fairness, kindness, goodness, love and respect at UFS.
 Kathy is a strong believer in giving children the very best possible experience in education, which is why she sent her children to UFS.
 “I think the dividends are immeasurable.”
 Kathy is and will always be a strong advocate for UFS.
 The Quaker values that are inherent in our school are very important to her.

 Kris Thompson joined the Board in 2017.
 He is serving on the Mission Statement Subcommittee and previously served on the Enrollment Task Force and the UFS Quakerism Night committee.
 Kris is the parent of two current UFS students and one George School alumni.
 Kris and his wife, Janet, are members of Richland Friends Meeting.
 The Quaker community and the SPICES are what drew the family to Quakerism and reinforced the values of a Quaker education.